marcoslin/angularAMD/README.md

 grunt build
 grunt serve-www
 ```
-* The default build will test angularAMD using following browsers: 'PhantomJS','Chrome','Firefox'
+* The default build will test angularAMD using following browsers: 'PhantomJS', 'Chrome' and 'Firefox'

 History
 ==========